 - Salt

 - Focaccia - dunked in the pan juices after cooking the steak so that it is full of flavour.
-Make your own if you want to go all out!
+I like making my own sometimes, it's the most fluffy and airy focaccia recipe.

 What is bearnaise butter?